This Malaysian Fried Butter Shrimp/Prawn is savory, sweet, spicy, and enjoyed by many! Topped with buttery egg floss and aromatic curry leaves.

 I fry the prawns/shrimps with the shell on.
 When fried the right way, the shell comes out crispy and so tasty.
 This is of course up to your preference.
 If you prefer to remove the shell beforehand, you may do so but I highly recommend you try eating it with the shell.
 Don’t worry, the shell is perfectly safe to be eaten! 🙂

 To make the egg floss, I find that it’s best to use a sauce pan or a pan with a narrow base.
-It’s very important for you to drip the egg mixture very slowly into the hot melted butter that is on low heat.
+It’s very important for you to drip the egg mixture very slowly into the hot melted butter towards the side that is on medium low heat.
 Don’t get impatient here, otherwise you’ll end up with a fried scrambled egg!
-While this is happening, it is also extremely important for your other hand to keep stirring the egg mixture in the pan.
+While this is happening, it is also extremely important for your other hand to keep stirring the egg mixture in the pan in a circular motion at a medium speed.
 This is to prevent the eggs from cooking as an omelette and to achieve the floss like texture.
 After all the mixture is in the pan, turn up the heat to medium.

-You should keep stirring until the mixture bubbles up and turns golden brown.
+You should keep stirring until the mixture bubbles up and turns golden.
 Once it changes color, drain the mixture from the oil with a sifter and let it rest for a few minutes before tossing it with the fried prawns/shrimps.

 Fried Butter Shrimp/Prawn